Wall panels are the staple of our prefab panel offering, and are involved in all of our prefab packages.

 While we remain flexible to collaborating on the wall panel design, and in building any custom wall panel that meets our standards for the above high performance building principles, we have also found two main approaches to be the most successful, cost-effective, and efficient wall panels we can design, prefabricate, and install.

-The I-joist wall uses an open framed structural wall followed by an airtight (seams taped) plywood layer and a cavity of densepacked cellulose encapsulated by 9 ½”, 11 ⅞”, 14”, or 16” I-joists, and finished with a reinforced, airtight, monolithic, vapour open housewrap, and a layer of ¾” to 1 ½” rainscreen strapping.
+The Passive House wall uses an open framed structural wall followed by an airtight (seams taped) plywood layer and a cavity of densepacked cellulose encapsulated by 9 ½”, 11 ⅞”, 14”, or 16” I-joists, and finished with a reinforced, airtight, monolithic, vapour open housewrap, and a layer of ¾” to 1 ½” rainscreen strapping.

 In this wall, the structure sits on the outside edge of the building’s footprint, while the I-joist is an “outrigger” that hangs outward from the building.
 This wall is efficient to build, and ideal for both our installers as well as the trades that follow for the ability to place hold-downs and plumbing/electrical in a fully open cavity without affecting the primary airtight layer during the installation of those items.